modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 ## Thanks for reading

-We are incredibly proud of our first Modern Web Tool, and we hope you find it useful as well.
+We are incredibly proud of the work we've done, and we hope you find it useful as well.
 If you find an issue or if you are stuck [please let us know](https://github.com/modernweb-dev/web/issues/new).

 There is much, much more to come so follow us on [Twitter](https://twitter.com/modern_web_dev) and if you like what you see please consider sponsoring the project on [Open Collective](https://opencollective.com/modern-web).